cgeils25/Models_From_Scratch/README.md

 # No NumPy someday?
 Because my models only use basic matrix operations via NumPy, I would like to eventually write my own low-level replacement (with an identical API) in either C or Rust which I can substitute in, so that this will truly be "from scratch".

+# Testing
+I'll also write unit tests for all models and utility functions using pytest.
+My basic approach for writing these tests is to define use cases which I know to be mathematically true (ex. a singular matrix has a condition number of infinity / Nan), and then check that my code satisfies them.

 # Project Structure
 You can see how I've applied each model to real and toy datasets along with their respective READMEs in 'notebooks_and_readmes'.
 The source code for models can be seen in 'models', and their corresponding unit tests can be found in 'tests'.

-# Testing
-I'll also write unit tests for all models and utility functions using pytest.
-They will be contained in tests/ and will mirror the structure of the project.
+For tests, the structure will mirror the structure of the project as a whole (ex. the unit tests for models are found in tests/models).